Eat.Drink.Pure

 Variations

-If dragon fruit is hard to find where you live, you can use any other frozen berry, e.g., blueberries, raspberries, or blackberries.
+Use other frozen berries: If dragonfruit is hard to find where you live, you can use any other frozen berry, e.g., blueberries, raspberries, or blackberries.
 Since they can impart a similar color to the drink.
-The taste will change slightly, but not by much, as dragonfruit is pretty neutral tasting.
+The taste will change slightly, but not by much, as dragonfruit is pretty neutral-tasting.

 This drink is best enjoyed immediately, but you can make the lemonade tea mixture ahead of time and then garnish with the dragon fruit just before serving.